neez777/sapFluxR/pseudo.md

 # sapFluxR Package Flowchart and Pseudocode

 ## Package Overview
-**sapFluxR** is a comprehensive R package for processing and analyzing sap flow data from ICT SFM1x heat pulse velocity sensors.
+**sapFluxR** is a comprehensive R package for processing and analysing sap flow data from ICT SFM1x heat pulse velocity sensors.
 The package provides a complete pipeline from raw temperature measurements to tree-level sap flux calculations.

 ## Main Workflow Flowchart